phantom-voltage/dotfiles/README.md

 ## Firefox
 In addition to that, I have some customized Firefox userchrome.css files, that were based on [twily's](http://twily.info/) comprehensive edits.
 I had to make some edits to fix some issues his configs had with later versions of Firefox (50+).
 This, however, made things a bit uglier.

+Also, the screenshot shown displays some of the customization for vimperator, which is included in this repo.

 <img src="/img/firefox_1.png" width="766">